IRInvestor Relations

 2. Summary of results

-A summary of the results is disclosed on the company's website.
+An overview of the results is posted on our website.

 Supplementary Principle 4-14-2: